atakriti/todo-firebase/README.md

-# Todo with firebasestore CRUD
+# Todo with firebase CRUD